Wally Pfister: Career

 After high school, Pfister found a job as a production assistant at a television station, WMDT-TV, in Salisbury, Maryland.
 Within a couple of months, he borrowed a CP-16 news camera and began shooting films on weekends, including a visual essay about a Victorian house.
 "I did these slow, little intricate moves around the architecture of the house", he recalls, "cut it together with music, and showed it to the production manager.
 They made me a cameraman.
 I shot very low budget PSAs for $125 a week".

 Within a few months, Pfister found a job as a cameraman for a Washington news service, which provided film for TV stations around the country.
 He covered the United States Congress, the White House and breaking news from 1982 through 1985.
 In 1985 Pfister began a freelance career shooting documentaries for the PBS series Frontline and industrial videos for various Washington production companies.

 In 1988, Robert Altman came to Washington to direct a mini-series for HBO called Tanner '88 (1988).
 Altman was looking for a real news cameraman to play that role in his show.
 They hired Pfister and asked him to also shoot some B-roll.
 When the producers saw his work, they brought Pfister on the show as the second unit cameraman.
 It was the first time he was exposed to acting and dramatic material.

 After that experience, Pfister enrolled at the American Film Institute.
 During his second year, he collaborated with his classmates on a short film called "Senzeni Na?", which was nominated for an Academy Award for Best Live Action Short Film in 1991.
 The film told the story of a man caught up in the apartheid struggle.
 Pfister drew on his documentary experience, and lit it darkly and stark, using a single light so the actor could play in and out of that source.

 Janusz Kamiński had just graduated from the AFI Conservatory and met Pfister that year.
 He saw Pfister's film and recruited him as a grip and electrician for various projects, including a few with Phedon Papamichael.

 Roger Corman gave Pfister an opportunity to shoot pickup shots and inserts for a Papamichael film.
-It was the first time he shot 35 mm film.
-After that, Pfister handled second unit for Papamichael on Body Chemistry and also on other Corman films.
+It was the first time he shot a 35 mm film.
+After that, Pfister handled the second unit for Papamichael on Body Chemistry and also on other Corman films.

 Pfister shot The Unborn, his first feature, in 1991.
 After that, he filmed an array of independent B-movies, typically on 15-day schedules.
 Many of these early films were directed by Gregory Dark.

 In 1995, Papamichael asked Pfister to operate for him on Diane Keaton's Unstrung Heroes (1995).